J0sueTM/DSA/DataStructures/Array/Array.md

 # Array

-An array is a collection of items stored at contiguous memory locatins.
+An array is a collection of items stored at contiguous memory locations.
 These items are of the same tipe.
 Each element can be found by hashing, i. e. each element has a number that represent their position/location at the array

 ```
 array[i] = {0, 1, 2, 3, 4 ... i - 1}